 One course required from each subsection.
-Units

-A1: Oral Communication 3 units

-A2: Written Communication 3 units
+Units A1: Oral Communication 3 units A2: Written Communication 3 units

-A3: Critical Thinking 3 units

-Complete a minimum of 9 units from GE Area B: Scientific Inquiry and Quantitative Reasoning\
+Complete a minimum of 9 units from GE Area B: Scientific Inquiry and Quantitative Reasoning\ nite u HILLS

 Select one course from Physical Science, Life Science, and Math Concepts.